jimyhuang/twlandsat/README.md

 Landsat Taiwan Public Image
 ============================

-The goal of this project is generate high quality satellite map tiles using Landsat, and pubish these images to everyone using popular map browsing tool.
+The goal of this project is generate high quality satellite map tiles using Landsat from USGS, and pubish these images to everyone using popular map browsing tool.
 This's a sort of call for government open data project.
 For now, daily satellite image owned by Taiwan government doesn't open for everyone.

 Install and Use
 ---------------